2020PB/police-brutality/reports/California.md

 Additional [footage](https://www.instagram.com/p/CCqPuekHCyg/) shows an officer striking a protester with a baton as the protester tries to help the man in the wheelchair.

-Another [update](https://www.instagram.com/p/CCxPb28hRdN/) states all charges against him were dropped.\
+Another [update](https://www.instagram.com/p/CCxPb28hRdN/) states all charges against him were dropped.

 tags: arrest, baton, person-with-disability, property-destruction, shove, strike

 id: ca-losangeles-40

-geolocation:
+geolocation: 34.0509527,-118.2585966

 **Links**